 2. Facebook

-With it’s 76 million monthly visitors, it’s no surprise Facebook makes the cut.
-Ranked as one of the third largest sites in global internet engagement, it’s critical for your restaurant to be active on Facebook.
+With its 2.9 billion monthly visitors, it’s no surprise Facebook makes the cut.
+As the largest global social media platform, it’s critical for your restaurant to be active on Facebook.

 You can use the tools Facebook Business provides for building out a Page complete with location information, contact info, a link to your website, photos, reservation widgets, and more.
 With thorough information inputs, it becomes a one-stop shop for building your restaurant brand and appealing to potential customers.